jax-ml/jax/docs/notebooks/explicit-sharding.md

 also be _queried_ at trace time too.
 In the rest of this doc we'll describe how to use explicit sharding mode.
 Note that this is a new feature so we expect there to be bugs and unimplemented cases.
 Please let us know when you find something that doesn't work!
+Also see {doc}`../the-training-cookbook` for a real-world machine learning training example that uses explicit sharding.

 ```{code-cell} ipython3
 :id: hVi6mApuVw3r